mdditt2000/openshift-4-9/next-gen-routes/README.md

 # Next Generation OpenShift Routes

-This document compares the differences between OpenShift Routes and Custom Resource Definitions.
-Custom Resource allows you to extend Kubernetes capabilities by adding any kind of API object useful for your application.
-Custom Resource Definition is what you use to define a Custom Resource.
-This is a powerful way to extend F5 CIS Kubernetes capabilities beyond the default installation and similar to OpenShift Routes.
+This document compares the differences between OpenShift Routes and OpenShift Routes using Next Generation Routes Controller.
+Next Generation Routes Controller extended F5 Controller Ingress Services to use multiple Virtual IP addresses.
+Before F5 CIS could only manage one Virtual IP address per CIS instance.

 In this example we are using a cafe application with three endpoints; **tea,coffee and mocha** as shown in the diagram below